 Alan Wilson was elected South Carolina’s 51st attorney general in 2010 and took office in January of 2011.
-He was re-elected to a second term in November 2014, and a third term in November 2018.
+He was re-elected to a second term in November 2014, a third term in November 2018, and a fourth term in November 2022.
 His focus has been on following the rule of law and keeping South Carolina a safe place to live, work, and to raise a family.

 Being attorney general marks his third stint in the office.
 Previously, he served as a prosecution intern under Charlie Condon, and as an assistant attorney general under Henry McMaster.